Odianosen25/Camera-Process-App/README.md

   detect_objects: True
 ```

 When the app is setup and all running, the MJPEG can be accessed using the following url `http://ADIP:ADPORT/app/<camera_app_name>`.
 This app uses the internal port number of AD, so there is no need of making use of multiple ports on the PC its running.

+The app also processes object detection using the Caffee Model, but this will be upgraded to use the Yolo dataset over time, for more accurate object detection.
+The object detection will only be processed, when it detects motion only.